 In addition, by examining actual records of recruits, rather than relying preconceived notions, historians discovered that many enlistees were not independent farmers.
 Instead, many came from the margins of society: the landless, immigrants, indentured servants, African Americans, unskilled laborers, and the like.

 Still, the goal of American independence mattered.
-As historian Charles Royster has observed, “there were many more young, poor men…than [enlisted]…they found in civilian life opportunities preferable to the hardship and disease” which characterized the military experience, “especially when the majority of those subject to the same socioeconomic motives did not become Continental soldiers.”
+As historian Charles Royster has observed, “there were many more young, poor men” who did not enlist.
+Evidently, “they found in civilian life opportunities preferable to the hardship and disease” which characterized the military experience, “especially when the majority of those subject to the same socioeconomic motives did not become Continental soldiers.”

 However, thinking about why soldiers joined the army in the first place is only part of the picture.
 As George Orwell, himself a veteran of the Spanish Civil War, wrote: “people forget that a soldier anywhere near the front line is usually too hungry, or frightened, or cold, or, above all, too tired to bother about the political origins of the war.”